-Subject Coverage Duration Accident-derived (i) Types and properties of accident-derived waste, etc. 30 waste minutes Works involved in accident-derived waste disposal Workers engaged in crushing, classification, compression/concentration (hereinafter referred to as "Crushing and other work) of accident-derived waste should learn the following contents: (i) Radiation controlled areas (ii) Method and steps for crushing and other work, transportation and storage of accident-derived waste (iii) Method and steps for maintenance and inspection of the equipment contaminated with accident-derived waste (iv) Method for measuring radiation (v) Method for monitoring of dose equivalent rate from external radiation and the concentration of radioactive material in air (vi) Methods for measurement of the contaminated surfaces of ceilings, floors, walls and equipment, and removal of the contamination. (vii) Method for inspection and removal of the contaminated bodies, and performance and usage of protective equipment (viii) Emergency actions in case of an abnormal event 1.5 hours Workers engaged in incineration of accident-derived waste should learn the following contents: (i) Radiation controlled areas (ii) Method and steps for incineration, transportation, and storage of accident-derived waste (iii) Method and steps for maintenance and inspection of the equipment contaminated with accident-derived waste (iv) Method for measuring radiation (v) Method for monitoring of dose equivalent rate from external radiation and the concentration of radioactive material in air (vi) Method for measurement of the contaminated surfaces of ceilings, floors, walls and equipment, and removal of the contamination. (vii) Method for inspection and removal of the contaminated bodies, and performance and usage of protective equipment (viii) Emergency actions in case of an abnormal event 1.5 hours Workers engaged in landfill of accident-derived waste should 1.5 hours learn the following contents: (i) Radiation controlled areas (ii) Method and steps for transportation, storage, and landfill of accident-derived waste (iii) Method and steps for maintenance and inspection of the equipment contaminated with accident-derived waste (iv) Method for measuring radiation (v) Method for monitoring of dose equivalent rate from external radiation and the concentration of radioactive material in air (vi) Method for measurement of the contaminated surfaces of ceilings, floors, walls and equipment, and removal of the contamination. (vii) Method for inspection and removal of the contaminated bodies, and performance and usage of protective equipment (viii) Emergency actions in case of an abnormal event The structure of and how to handle the equipment used for accident-derived waste disposal Workers engaged in crushing and other work of accident-derived waste should learn the following contents: Structure and handling of crushing equipment, equipment in accident-derived waste handling facilities, and other equipment 1 hour Workers engaged in incineration of accident-derived waste should learn the following contents: Structure and handling of incinerators and other equipment 1 hour Workers engaged in landfill of accident-derived waste should learn the following contents: Structure and handling of water collection and drainage system, sealing coat and other equipment 1 hour The impact of ionizing radiation on living organisms and the exposure dose control method. (i) Types and properties of ionizing radiation (ii) The impact of ionizing radiation on cells, tissues, organs and entire bodies of living organisms (iii) Exposure dose limits and methods for measuring exposure doses (iv) Methods for checking and recording the exposure dose measurement results 1 hour Relevant laws and regulations Relevant provisions of the Industrial Safety and Health Act, Enforcement Order of the Industrial Safety and Health Act, Ordinance on Industrial Safety and Health, and Ionizing Radiation Ordinance.
-1 hour
+Subject Coverage Duration Accident-derived (i) Types and properties of accident-derived waste, etc. 30 waste minutes Work involved in Workers engaged in crushing, classification, 1.5 accident-derived compression/concentration (hereinafter referred to as hours waste disposal "Crushing and other work") of accident-derived waste should learn the following contents: (i) Radiation-controlled areas (ii) Method and steps for crushing and other work, transportation, and storage of accident-derived waste (iii) Method and steps for maintenance and inspection of equipment contaminated with accident-derived waste (iv) Method for measuring radiation (v) Method for monitoring of dose equivalent rate from external radiation and the concentration of radioactive material in air (vi) Methods for measuring the contaminated surfaces of ceilings, floors, walls, and equipment, and removal of the contamination. (vii) Method for inspection and removal of contaminated bodies, and performance and usage of protective equipment (viii) Emergency actions in case of an abnormal event Workers engaged in incineration of accident-derived 1.5 waste should learn the following contents: hours (i) Radiation-controlled areas (ii) Method and steps for incineration, transportation, and storage of accident-derived waste (iii) Method and steps for maintenance and inspection of

+1 1 equipment contaminated with accident-derived waste (iv) Method for measuring radiation (v) Method for monitoring of dose equivalent rate from external radiation and the concentration of radioactive material in air (vi) Method for measurement of the contaminated surfaces of ceilings, floors, walls, and equipment, and removal of contamination. (vii) Method for inspection and removal of contaminated bodies, and performance and usage of protective equipment (viii) Emergency actions in case of an abnormal event Workers engaged in landfill of accident-derived waste 1.5 should learn the following contents: hours (i) Radiation-controlled areas (ii) Method and steps for transportation, storage, and landfill of accident-derived waste (iii) Method and steps for maintenance and inspection of equipment contaminated with accident-derived waste (iv) Method for measuring radiation (v) Method for monitoring of dose equivalent rate from external radiation and the concentration of radioactive material in air (vi) Method for measurement of the contaminated surfaces of ceilings, floors, walls and equipment, and removal of the contamination. (vii) Method for inspection and removal of contaminated bodies, and performance and usage of protective equipment (viii) Emergency actions in case of an abnormal event The structure of and Workers engaged in crushing and other work of accident- 1 hour how to handle the derived waste should learn the following contents: equipment used for Structure and handling of crushing equipment, equipment accident-derived in accident-derived waste handling facilities, and other waste disposal equipment Workers engaged in incineration of accident-derived 1 hour waste should learn the following contents:

+Structure and handling of incinerators and other equipment Workers engaged in landfill of accident-derived waste 1 hour should learn the following contents: Structure and handling of water collection and drainage system, sealing coat, and other equipment The impact of (i) Types and properties of ionizing radiation 1 hour ionizing radiation on (ii) The impact of ionizing radiation on cells, tissues, living organisms and organs, and entire bodies of living organisms the exposure dose (iii) Exposure dose limits and methods for measuring control method. exposure doses (iv) Methods for checking and recording the exposure dose measurement results Relevant laws and Relevant provisions of the Industrial Safety and Health 1 hour regulations Act, Enforcement Order of the Industrial Safety and Health Act, Ordinance on Industrial Safety and Health, and Ionizing Radiation Ordinance.